faster-cpython/benchmarking-public/results/bm-20230323-3.12.0a6+-5059fc6/bm-20230323-pythonperf1-amd64-faster%2dcpython-distinct_cases_for_d-3.12.0a6+-5059fc6-vs-base.md

 | Geometric mean          | (ref)                                                                       | 1.01x faster                                                                          |

 Benchmark hidden because not significant (16): asyncio_tcp, unpack_sequence, dask, async_tree_cpu_io_mixed, sqlite_synth, pycparser, pickle_dict, async_tree_memoization, mako, json_dumps, telco, python_startup_no_site, chameleon, async_tree_none, pickle_list, async_tree_io

+# HPT report

+- Reliability score: 99.94% likely to be faster
+- 90% likely to have a speedup of 1.00x
+- 95% likely to have a speedup of 1.00x
+- 99% likely to have a speedup of 1.00x